OpenNebula/docs/source/deployment/opennebula_installation/mysql_setup.rst

 MySQL Setup
 ==============

 The MySQL/MariaDB back-end is an alternative to the default SQLite back-end.
-In this guide and in the rest of OpenNebula's documentation and configuration files we will refer to this database as the MySQL, however OpenNebula you can use either MySQL or MariaDB.
+In this guide and in the rest of OpenNebula's documentation and configuration files we will refer to this database as MySQL.
+However, OpenNebula can use either MySQL or MariaDB.

 The two back-ends cannot coexist (SQLite and MySQL), and you will have to decide which one is going to be used while planning your OpenNebula installation.

-.. note:: If you are planning to install OpenNebula with MySQL back-end, please follow this guide *prior* to start OpenNebula the first time to avoid problems with oneadmin and serveradmin credentials.
+.. note:: If you are planning to install OpenNebula with MySQL back-end, please follow this guide *prior* to starting OpenNebula the first time to avoid problems with oneadmin and serveradmin credentials.

 .. _mysql_installation:

 Installation
 ============

 First of all, you need a working MySQL server.
-You can either deploy one for the OpenNebula installation or reuse any existing MySQL already deployed and accessible by the Front-end.
+You can either deploy one for the OpenNebula installation or reuse any existing MySQL already deployed and accessible by the Frontend.

 Configuring MySQL
 -----------------

 You need to add a new user and grant it privileges on the ``opennebula`` database.
-This new database doesn't need to exist, OpenNebula will create it the first time you run it.
+This new database doesn't need to exist as OpenNebula will create it the first time it runs.

 Assuming you are going to use the default values, log in to your MySQL server and issue the following commands: